vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 ```

-Here, some strange things happened - can guess why?
-The answer is straightforward - input produces string types.
+Some strange things happened here.
+Can you guess why?
+The answer is straightforward: input produces string types.
 So, we need to convert strings into equivalent representatives.
-That operation has a unique name in programming - typecasting.
+That operation has a unique name in programming: typecasting.

 ```Python
 num_1 = input("Enter one integer:\t")